kcherr1/Fall2020_CSC403_Project/README.md

 #### attack_sound1.wav & attack_sound2.wav
 - Obtained from the internet for when the player attacks. (originally from Zelda: Ocarina of Time young Link attack sounds) (not looped)

+<br/><br/>

+### Known Bugs:
+- When the final boss music plays, the GUI freezes due to a sleep function added to make sure the final_battle.wav file doesn't play and overlap the battle_music.wav.
+- After the user defeats the final boss, the world music will begin to play again.
+Need to add a success screen that stops the music and gives the user the ability to either end the game or restart the game.